castle-engine/cge-fpc/README.md

 - We want a binary FPC build, as a simple zip, for major platforms supported by CGE.

-- This repository contains `Jenkinsfile` (see [about Jenkins](https://castle-engine.io/jenkins)) to build FPC for major CGE supported platforms (`Windows/x86_64`, `Linux/x86_64` for now).
+- This repository contains [GitHub Actions](https://castle-engine.io/github_actions) workflows (see inside `.github` subdirectory) to build FPC for major CGE supported platforms.
+For now:

+    - Windows/x86_64
+    - Linux/x86_64
+    - Linux/Arm (32-bit Raspberry Pi)
+    - Linux/Aarch64 (64-bit Raspberry Pi)
+    - macOS/x86_64

-    The results of this Jenkins job are what will later be placed in CGE binary download.
+    The results of the workflows are released as GitHub Releases with `snapshot` tag.

+    They will later be placed in CGE binary download.
-    The same job is for now also run on GitHub Actions, `.github/workflows/build.yml`.
-We're in the process of moving to GitHub Actions fully.

 - FPC is build, installed and packaged to a simple zip.
 Later, such bundle is included in CGE binary download.